Inalco in the media

 - Forbes, January 20, Masayume Studio: AI at the service of human intelligence

-- Le Monde, January 16, French Response, the Quai d'Orsay account that ridicules Elon Musk on his own platform
+- Le Monde, January 16, French Response, the Quai d'Orsay account that ridicules Elon Musk on its own platform

 - La croix, January 19, "Lions of Teranga": where does the nickname given to Senegal's CAN-winning team come from?